My Review of the Purdy 18-Inch Roller Frame

 Cleaning the roller and the oversized paint bin does take a little longer too, but for the time these save, it's worth using one.
 I have back and neck problems, and the faster I can finish painting a huge ceiling, the better.

 Two popular paint rollers in the 18-inch size is the one from Purdy and the other by Wooster.
-I haven't used the big roller from Wooster, but the Purdy 18-inch roller is the one I use the most.
+I haven't used the big roller from Wooster, but I often use a Purdy 18-inch roller.
 The roller frame adjusts from 12 to 18-inches.
 I'm not sure if the one from Wooster is adjustable.

 Does the Purdy 18-inch Roller Stay Inside the Frame?